happycollision/articles/2023-01-02-variant-system/article.md

 > CAPTION: The only change from the "typical SPA loading sequence" is the added
 > round trip in step 1.

-If your files are all properly fingerprinted - the name of the file contains a hash that forces it to be unique based on its exact contents - then you can keep all your old assets on your server and let your variant JSON files load whichever assets are required.
+If your files are all properly fingerprinted --the name of the file contains a hash that forces it to be unique based on its exact contents --then you can keep all your old assets on your server and let your variant JSON files load whichever assets are required.
 Since every single build of your app can live side by side with each other, you can load whichever variant you want as long as